 - Strong organizational and interpersonal skills and the ability to interact with individuals from diverse backgrounds.

 - Knowledge about various college student experiences and challenges.

 - Strong leadership skills with the ability to motivate students.

 - Ability to maintain confidentiality and sensitive information.

 - GRCs should have a flexible schedule and be available for both daytime and evening hours.

 We encourage current graduate students and potential graduate students to apply for the position.
 If you are not currently enrolled in a graduate program, please indicate when you anticipate receiving acceptance into a graduate program on the application.
-The application deadline is March 15, 2019.
+The application process will be advertised in November 2019.